brevzin/cpp_proposals/2806_do_expr/do-expr.md

 ## Implementation Experience

 This is implemented in clang and can be seen on [compiler explorer](https://compiler-explorer.com/z/j9jc6bcaj).
-This example shows the combination of the paren-init expression and `TRY` macro with the correct lifetime semantics.
+This example shows the combination of the extended parenthesized expression and `TRY` macro with the correct lifetime semantics.

 # Wording